4 Ways to Print Payroll Checks Online for Free

 One concern you might have is security since printing from the app requires entering your bank account numbers.
 The application states that your bank information will never be uploaded to the cloud or stored in a server or any other place.

-Here are the steps you can use to print a check from mobile app Check Writer 3.0:
+Follow these simple steps to use to print a check from the Check Writer mobile app:

 1. Download the App on Your Phone

 Fill the check out by entering your name and address at the top, the payee’s name beside “Pay to the order of,” and the amount in numeric form.
 Write out a memo and include your signature (which is just your name in print).

 When you’re ready to add your routing and account numbers at the bottom, click in the area they should be entered and a prompt to add a bank account will display.
 You’ll see the image of a check at the top of the page with arrows showing you where to find your routing and bank account numbers on checks issued to you by your bank.
 Scroll down and enter the following:

 - Your full name

 After you enter all of the information, click “Save Bank Account.”
 The app will display a message reminding you to verify that the data you entered is correct and it’s not responsible for any errors.
 Click “OK,” and you’ll be sent back to the page displaying your check.

 Now, you can add the bank account you just created in the system.
 Click in the bottom area where your routing and accounting number will show, and a prompt will display with the accounts you entered.
 Select the bank account from which you want to pay, and the routing account and check numbers will automatically populate on the check.

 In the top right-hand corner, you’ll see a series of white dots aligned vertically.
 Click on them, and a drop-down will appear.
 Select the last option, “Print or Save PDF.”
 A box with information about print settings will appear.
 Be sure to read that, because you may need to change your check alignment, border, or size when you’re finished reviewing the check preview.

 4. Prepare Printer, Adjust Settings, Load and Print